wildmountainfarms/solarthing/other/docs/quickstart_message.md

 You can find an example action [here](../../config_templates/actions/message_sender.json)

 This action file references different message senders.
-Currently `mattermost`, `slack` and `log` are supported.
+Currently `slack` and `log` are supported.
 These are defined in separate files and referenced in the `senders` node as you can see in the example action file.

 ## Slack
 An example slack configuration can be found [here](../../config_templates/message/slack_template.json).

-## Mattermost
-An example mattermost configuration can be found [here](../../config_templates/message/mattermost_template.json).